andraugust/andraugust.github.io/quantum-2.md

 $$

-So the wavepacket moves to the right with speed $$p_0/m$$, just like in classical mechanics.
-It's interesting to note that this "group velocity" is different from the phase velocity of the individual waves comprising the Gaussian—their velocity is only $$p/2m$$.
+So the wavepacket moves to the right with speed $$p_0/m$$, like it does in classical mechanics.
+It's interesting to note that this "group velocity" is different from the phase velocity of the individual waves of the Gaussian—their velocity is only $$p/2m$$.
 The dispersion of the constituent waves causes the wavepacket to spread out as it travels.
-The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized with time.
+The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized with time but the overall Gaussian shape is preserved.

-__The Classical Connection.__ Is the classical result $$v_g = p_0/m$$ true more generally?
+__The Classical Connection.__ Is the wavepacket result $$v_g = p_0/m$$ true more generally?
 The classical notion of velocity in QM corresponds to

 $$